Asperger syndrome: Comorbidities

+Correlated characteristics

+Research indicates that individuals with Aspergers have significantly higher rates of LGBT identities and feelings than the general population.
+They are also significantly more likely to be non-theistic.

 History

-Named after the Austrian pediatrician Hans Asperger (1906–1980), Asperger syndrome is a relatively new diagnosis in the field of autism, though a syndrome like it was described as early as 1925 by Soviet child psychiatrist Grunya Sukhareva (1891–1981), leading some of those diagnosed with Asperger's Syndrome to instead refer to their condition as 'Sukhareva's Syndrome', in opposition to Hans Asperger's association with Nazism.
+Asperger syndrome was named after the Austrian pediatrician Hans Asperger (1906–1980), but not coined by him.
+Asperger syndrome was a relatively new diagnosis in the field of autism, though a syndrome like it was described as early as 1925 by Soviet child psychiatrist Grunya Sukhareva (1891–1981).
 As a child, Asperger appears to have exhibited some features of the very condition named after him, such as remoteness and talent in language.
-In 1944, Asperger described four children in his practice who had difficulty in integrating themselves socially and showing empathy towards peers.
+In 1944, Asperger gave detailed descriptions of four representative children in his practice who had difficulty in integrating themselves socially and showing empathy towards peers.
 They also lacked nonverbal communication skills and were physically clumsy.
 Asperger described this "autistic psychopathy" as social isolation.
 Fifty years later, several standardizations of AS as a medical diagnosis were tentatively proposed, many of which diverge significantly from Asperger's original work.

-Unlike today's AS, autistic psychopathy could be found in people of all levels of intelligence, including those with intellectual disability.
+Unlike what became known as AS, Asperger believed autistic psychopathy could be found in people of all levels of intelligence, including those with intellectual disability: as such, Asperger's understanding of autistic pathology was more akin to what is known as the autism spectrum today.
 Asperger defended the value of so-called "high-functioning" autistic individuals, writing: "We are convinced, then, that autistic people have their place in the organism of the social community.
 They fulfill their role well, perhaps better than anyone else could, and we are talking of people who as children had the greatest difficulties and caused untold worries to their care-givers."
 Asperger also believed some would be capable of exceptional achievement and original thought later in life.